transistorsoft/cordova-background-geolocation-lt/docs/README.md

 Accept the last-recorded-location if no older than supplied value in milliseconds.
 ######@param {Boolean} persist [true]
 Defaults to `true`.
 Set `false` to disable persisting the retrieved location in the plugin's SQLite database.
+######@param {Integer} samples [3]
+Sets the maximum number of location-samples to fetch.
+The plugin will return the location having the best accuracy to your `successFn`.
+Defaults to `3`.
+Only the final location will be persisted.
+######@param {Integer} desiredAccuracy [stationaryRadius]
+Sets the desired accuracy of location you're attempting to fetch.
+When a location having `accuracy <= desiredAccuracy` is retrieved, the plugin will stop sampling and immediately return that location.
+Defaults to your configured `stationaryRadius`.
 ######@param {Object} extras
 Optional extra-data to attach to the location.
 These `extras {Object}` will be merged to the recorded `location` and persisted / POSTed to your server (if you've configured the HTTP Layer).